benoitf/codenvy/docs/README.md

 # Codenvy Installation and Operation
 Codenvy makes cloud workspaces for develoment teams.
-Install Codenvy as a set of Docker containers.
+Install, run, and manage Codenvy with Docker.

 ### Quick Start
 With Docker 1.11+ on Windows, Mac, or Linux: